 - Art & Alternative Investments

 Your choice of an asset class entirely depends on your Risk: Return profile.
 The rules of the game are absolutely & entirely different for most asset classes.
-And therefore each one of them needs an article of its own with regards to Dos, Donts & Where to Start for the New Investors.
+And therefore each one of them is looking for tips for new investors with regards to Dos, Donts & Where to Start for the New Investors.
 But for the purpose of our discussion, we are assuming you have chosen Cryptocurrency as an asset class to create a side income opportunity that may convert into a full-fledged career someday.

 So what are you supposed to “Do” & Don’t like someone who is looking for tips for new investors?